 Yes.
 No. OK.
 Cancel.
 Whenever you’re designing an interface, you don’t only have to thoroughly think about the visual style of your buttons, but also about the microcopy that will be displayed on those buttons.
 What words should you choose for the confirmation buttons?
 What about the checkout buttons, and even the alerts?

 There has been a lot of discussion whether more general or more abstract terms should be used as labels on buttons.
 The more precise3 the label is, the better.
 Also, it might be a good idea to use meaningful verbs4 like “Save” or “Confirm”, instead of “Yes”, “No” or “Cancel”.
-Mailchimp, for example, prompts users to actually type in the word “DELETE” when deleting their data and confirm it with a button also labeled “Delete”.
+Mailchimp, for example, prompts users to actually type in the word “DELETE”5 when deleting their data and confirm it with a button also labeled “Delete”.

 — Vitaly (@smashingmag)

 - Free Icons: Download The World For Free9